jkoshy01/Matplotlib-Homework---The-Power-of-Plots/README.md

 Please follow these instructions:

-  Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.
+  Before you start your analysis, check the data for any mouse ID that has a duplicate time points and remove any data that has the mouse ID.

 * Use the cleaned data for the remaining steps.

-* Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
+* Create a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

-* Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows  the number of total mice for each treatment regimen throughout the course of the study.
+* Then you will generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that will show  the number of total mice for each treatment regimen throughout the course of the study.

   * **NOTE:** These plots should look identical.